Skip to main content

 • To have applied for discretionary housing payment (DHP) and not been successful

-The Council would not be able to help you if
+The Council would not be able to help if

 • You do not have a local connection to Rochford District Council